Insights and Inspiration for Healing and Growth

 Read More

-It’s Not You, It’s Your Family: The Roots of Low Self-Esteem
+It’s Not You, It’s Your Family: Dysfunctional Family wounds

 Sara Wilper Sara Wilper

-It’s Not You, It’s Your Family: The Roots of Low Self-Esteem
+It’s Not You, It’s Your Family: Dysfunctional Family wounds

 Growing up in a dysfunctional family can quietly shape how you see yourself—often in ways you don’t realize until adulthood.
 This post explores how family-of-origin dynamics can lead to low self-esteem and how therapy can help you rebuild a stronger sense of self.